YunoHost-Apps/mattermost_ynh/README.md

 You can either :

-* Install from the Admin web interface, by providing this URL: `https://github.com/kemenaran/yunohost-mattermost`
+* Install from the Yunohost Admin web interface, by providing this URL: `https://github.com/kemenaran/yunohost-mattermost`
 * Install from the command-line: `yunohost app install https://github.com/kemenaran/yunohost-mattermost`

 ## What works